An official website of the United States government

 Does the CN Labeling Program apply to food-based menu planning?

-Yes, the CN Labeling Program applies to food-based menu planning approaches for the National School Lunch Program and School Breakfast Program, Child and Adult Care Food Program, and Summer Food Service Program.
-The CN label on a product communicates how the product contributes to USDA meal pattern requirements.
+Yes, the CN Labeling Program applies to food-based menu planning approaches for the National School Lunch Program, School Breakfast Program, Child and Adult Care Food Program, and Summer Food Service Program.

 Who runs the program?

-Agricultural Marketing Service (AMS) of the USDA manages much of the CN Labeling Program in collaboration with three other Federal agencies: USDA's Food and Nutrition Service (FNS), Food Safety and Inspection Service (FSIS), and National Marine Fisheries Service (NMFS):
+USDA, Agricultural Marketing Service (AMS) manages much of the CN Labeling Program in collaboration with three other Federal agencies: USDA's Food and Nutrition Service (FNS), Food Safety and Inspection Service (FSIS), and U.S. Department of Commerce’s National Oceanic and Atmospheric Administration Seafood Inspection Program (NOAA SIP):

 How does the program work?